fplbot/fplbot/CONTRIBUTING.md

 # Slack app setup

 * Create a Slack app
-* Provide the following granuar scopes:
+* Provide the following granular scopes:
   * _TODO_: list all scopes
 * Enable event subscriptions, and subscribe to:
   * _TODO_: list all subscriptions